-In order to start a broker-dealer, you must submit a new membership application (NMA) to the Financial Industry Regulatory Authority (FINRA).
-Completing the NMA is often an arduous process.
+In order to start a new broker-dealer, you must submit a new membership application (NMA) to the Financial Industry Regulatory Authority (FINRA).
+The NMA process is often an arduous process.
 To assist clients, we have a team of experts that can simplify the process, answer any questions, and get you to the finish line.
 Read More…

 [Continued from FINRA Membership Interview – Part I]